AngloGold Ashanti's 2022 headline earnings fall on Brazil impairments

-Feb 22 (Reuters) - AngloGold Ashanti ANGJ.J said on Wednesday its headline earnings per share for 2022 fell 12% to 129 cents, largely due to impairments at its Brazilian mines.
+Feb 22 (Reuters) - AngloGold Ashanti ANGJ.J said on Wednesday its headline earnings fell by 12% to 129 cents per share in 2022, in line with its estimate last week, largely due to impairments at its Corrego do Sitio, Cuiaba and Serra Grande mines in Brazil.

 ((Muhammed.Husain@thomsonreuters.com;))